Biden administration launches major push to expand offshore wind power

 The National Offshore Wind Research and Development Consortium, a joint project of the Energy Department and the New York State Energy Research and Development Authority, will give $8 million in research grants to 15 offshore wind research and development projects.

 Unlike other renewable-energy sectors, offshore wind represents one of the most labor-friendly opportunities for U.S. workers because these projects require regular operations and maintenance support.
-It holds significant potential for creating high-paying renewable-energy jobs the administration has promised to deliver, although the projects typically employ fewer people than the major fossil-fuel pipelines that generate union jobs in the United States.
+It holds significant potential for creating the kind of high-paying renewable-energy jobs promised by the administration, although the projects typically employ fewer people than major fossil-fuel pipelines.

 In November, Orsted signed an agreement with the North America’s Building Trades Unions to transition some of its workers into offshore wind, and the company has provided support to train members of the Masters, Mates and Pilots union.

-Investing money in ports, moreover, can provide job opportunities in disadvantaged communities on America’s coasts.
+Investing money in ports, moreover, can provide job opportunities in disadvantaged communities along the country’s coasts.

 Energy Secretary Jennifer Granholm called the Biden plan an example of “clean-energy patriotism” — investing in U.S. industries and U.S. workers.

-“It does reflect this whole-of-government embrace,” Granholm said.
+“It does reflect this whole-of-government embrace,” said Granholm, who joined the call with McCarthy, along with Interior Secretary Deb Haaland, Commerce Secretary Gina Raimondo and Transportation Secretary Pete Buttigieg.
 “We all have a role to play.”

+Raimondo, who as Rhode Island governor grew familiar with the only offshore wind farm operating along the East Coast, said that wind energy proves that environmentalism isn’t at odds with a strong economy.
+“That tired old view that you have to choose between meeting the needs of climate change and creating jobs is old-fashioned, failed thinking in the first place,” she said.

-While offshore wind represents the fastest-growing sector in renewable power, the country remains far behind Europe.
+Although offshore wind represents the fastest-growing sector in renewable power, the country remains far behind Europe.

-Rystad Energy Vice President Vegard Wiik Vollset noted that Europe already has 24 gigawatts of operational capacity, and Britain alone aims to have 40 gigawatts online by 2030.
+Europe already has 24 gigawatts of operational capacity, and Britain alone aims to have 40 gigawatts online by 2030, said Vegard Wiik Vollset, vice president of renewable energy at Rystad Energy, which analyzes the energy sector.

-“Compared to Europe, the U.S. is very much in its infancy,” he said, adding that the new goal would amount to something akin to 3,000 industrial-scale turbines off the U.S. coast.
+“Compared to Europe, the U.S. is very much in its infancy,” he said.

 But wind power is poised to take off along the East Coast, with recent commitments from several states — Connecticut, Maryland, Massachusetts, New Jersey, New York and Virginia — to buy at least 25,000 megawatts of offshore electricity by 2035, according to the American Clean Power Association.

-As part of Monday’s announcement, Interior’s Bureau of Ocean Energy Management said it will start preparing an environmental-impact statement for Ocean Wind, a New Jersey project that has 1,100 megawatts of capacity and has the potential to become the nation’s third commercial-scale offshore wind project.
+As part of Monday’s announcement, the Interior Department’s Bureau of Ocean Energy Management said it will start preparing an environmental-impact statement for Ocean Wind, a New Jersey project that has 1,100 megawatts of capacity.

-While Ocean Wind has the potential to power 300,000 homes, it has generated some opposition from Ocean City, N.J., residents, who complain that a chain of turbines could mar views.
+Although Ocean Wind has the potential to power 300,000 homes, it has generated controversy among some Ocean City, N.J., residents, who complain that a chain of turbines could spoil views and hamper tourism.
+The project would be built about 15 miles off the coast of southern New Jersey.

+Jim Donofrio, executive director of the New Jersey-based Recreational Fishing Alliance, is among the opponents.
+He worries about long-term impacts on fisheries and argues that too many of the jobs related to the wind farms will be temporary.
+“New Jersey is ground zero,” Donofrio said in an interview.
+“Our intention is to beat them here and make an example of what needs to be done elsewhere to keep them out.”

+But advocates such as Jeff Tittel, director of the New Jersey chapter of the Sierra Club, said widespread misinformation exists about the potential impacts of the project.
+A massive wind farm just offshore can provide more reliable power to the region and better air quality, not to mention thousands of jobs tied to the industry, Tittel said.
+“The alternative for New Jersey will be more natural gas plants and more pipelines and more fracking,” he said.

+Most environmental groups endorse offshore wind development, though Joel Merriman of the American Bird Conservancy said Monday that federal officials should analyze the impact on specific species.
+“This shows promise as a major step in combating climate change, but environmental impacts must be minimized,” he said.

+President Donald Trump repeatedly disparaged wind energy, mostly referring to land-based wind turbines for killing birds and pulling down property values.
+But his administration held offshore lease sales in North Carolina and Massachusetts, and analyzed the Atlantic’s overall wind farm potential.

-Earlier this month, Interior approved an environmental review for Vineyard Wind, off the Massachusetts coast, which could become the nation’s first commercial-scale offshore wind project.
+The Biden administration is moving ahead even faster.
+Earlier this month, the Interior Department approved an environmental review for Vineyard Wind, off the Massachusetts coast, which could become the nation’s first commercial-scale offshore wind project.

-“For generations, we’ve put off the transition to green energy, and now we face a climate crisis,” Interior Secretary Deb Haaland told reporters.
+“For generations, we’ve put off the transition to green energy, and now we face a climate crisis,” Haaland told reporters.
 “It’s a crisis that doesn’t discriminate. … We must seize this tremendous opportunity.”